dialmaster/dmo-wrapminer/README.md

 this can simply be used as a wrapper to restart your miner and locally manage configuration options at this time.

 ## Usage
-* Copy `dmowrapconfig.yaml` to some non-default config filename, eg: `mydmowrapconfig.yaml` and edit/set configuration options
+* Using one of the provided example .yaml config files as a template, add or edit your actual configuration
+* Save your configuration as `mydmowrapconfig.yaml` and it will AUTOMATICALLY be used by dmo-wrapminer if no other config file is passed on the command line when it is run
-* Place the executable in the same directory as your DynMiner executable and dyn_miner .cl OR SRBMiner
+* Place the executable and config in the same directory as your DynMiner executable and dyn_miner .cl OR SRBMiner
 * Execute dmo-wrapminer and pass the name of your config file as the only argument, eg:

-`./dmo-wrapminer.exe mydmowrapconfig.yaml`
+`./dmo-wrapminer my_awesome_config.yaml`
+OR
+just run dmo-wrapminer with no arguments if you have saved your configuration file as `mydmowrapconfig.yaml`

+NOTE: If you wish to run dmo-wrapminer with the ability to AUTOMATICALLY UPDATE ITSELF then simply use the dmo-launcher instead of running dmo-wrapminer directly, eg:
+`./dmo-launcher my_awesome_config.yaml`